 Only the CKA_ISSUER attribute may be modified after the object has been created.

-The encoding for the CKA_SUBJECT, CKA_ISSUER, and CKA_VALUE attributes can be found in [WTLS] (see References).
+The encoding for the CKA_SUBJECT, CKA_ISSUER, and CKA_VALUE attributes can be found in [WTLS].

 The CKA_URL attribute enables the support for storage of the URL where the certificate can be found instead of the certificate itself.
 Storage of a URL instead of the complete certificate is often used in mobile environments.